I was wrong about Parker’s position. I thought he’d be a small forward, but he’s clearly more of a power forward in the modern NBA.

 That was mostly a favor to Parker, whom the Bucks seemed content to part with.
 Hard-capped after signing Ersan Ilyasova, Milwaukee would have had to dump salary to match and almost certainly wasn’t going to.

 But rescinding the qualifying offer also allowed the Bulls to include a team option in the second year of Parker’s contract.
 Offer sheets must be for at least two seasons (not counting options).
-If forced to sign an on offer sheet, Chicago and Parker could have made the second season unguaranteed, and it would have been mostly similar.
+If forced to sign an offer sheet, Chicago and Parker could have made the second season unguaranteed, and it would have been mostly similar.
 But a team option – which doesn’t require Parker to clear waivers if declined – was preferable to both him and the Bulls.

 That Milwaukee allowed a division rival to get Parker on more-favorable terms speaks volumes.
 That’s how little the Bucks value Parker at this point.
 They’d rather be nice to him than hinder a nearby foe’s acquisition of him.